Exempt-Medic/Archipelago/docs/world api.md

 Each location has a `name` and an `address` (hereafter referred to as an `id`), is placed in a Region, has access rules, and has a classification.
 The name needs to be unique within each game and must not be numeric (must contain least 1 letter or symbol).
-The ID needs to be unique across all games, and is best kept in the same range as the item IDs.
+The ID is best kept in the same range as the item IDs.
 Locations and items can share IDs, so typically a game's locations and items start at the same ID.

 World-specific IDs must be in the range 1 to 2<sup>53</sup>-1; IDs ≤ 0 are global and reserved.